 - ½ head romaine lettuce, shredded

-- 3 oz. mung bean sprouts
+- 3 oz. mung bean sprouts (about ¾ cup)

-- 10 snow peas, julienned
+- 10 snow peas, thinly sliced

-- 4 scallions, thinly sliced
+- 4 scallions, trimmed and thinly sliced

-- 1 carrot, peeled and julienned
+- 1 medium carrot, peeled and shredded

 - Black sesame seeds, for garnish

-- Roasted crushed peanuts, for garnish
+- Coarsely chopped roasted peanuts, for garnish